ml-worthing/intro-to-ml/README.md

 Install _jupyter notebook_ and _jupyter notebook scala kernel_.
 Continue in [Setup.ipynb](Setup.ipynb).

-# How to run tensorboard
+# How to tensorboard

+* See `HelloScalaTensorflow1.scala` for see how to log events to tensorboard
+* This is how you run tensor board:

 ```bash
 tensorboard --logdir=<path>